about the teacher

 I studied French and English at the University of Idaho, technical translation in France on a Rotary scholarship, and returned to the University of Idaho to complete my master’s degree in Teaching English as a Second Language.
 I went on to teach English in Japan for several years.

-My three children and I love to read together, cook, sew, dance, learn about electronics, play with our rabbit, and seek to bring everything we do under the banner of Christ.
+My three children and I love to read together, cook, sew, learn about electronics, practice karate, and seek to bring everything we do under the banner of Christ.

 The bedrock of my educational philosophy is Jesus.
-“He is before all things, and in …
+“He is before all things, and in Him all things …